-Energy conservation is important not only to help you reduce unnecessary costs but due to its direct correlation with climate breakdown due to the use and burning of fossil fuels which release greenhouse gases into the atmosphere.
-The global heating we are currently experiencing is the greatest environmental challenge the world has ever faced.
-And so many of the challenges today, from poverty to wildlife extinction, are exaggerated by climate breakdown.
+Energy conservation is important not only to help you reduce unnecessary costs but due to its direct correlation with climate change due to the use and burning of fossil fuels which release greenhouse gases into the atmosphere.
+The global heating we are currently experiencing is the greatest environmental challenge the world has ever faced and many other challenges today, from poverty to wildlife extinction, are exaggerated by these changes in climate.

 The UK has now committed to bring all greenhouse gas emissions to net zero by 2050.
 To achieve this ambitious legislation requires cooperation and engagement from all areas of society including individuals and businesses.